 Open loops use up our mental processing power.
-It can drain your team's mental capacity to figure out what they need to work on next and what to prioritize.
-An open loop makes you actively think (and think, and think) about the next steps you need to take every time you complete a task.
+It can drain your team's mental capacity to determine what they need to work on next and what to prioritize.
+An open loop makes you actively think (and think, and think) about the next steps you must take every time you complete a task.

 Time blocking closes those open loops.
-It puts clear, concise tasks into your team's schedules, so they always know their next steps.
+It puts precise, concise tasks into your team's schedules so they know their next steps.

 Using Float, the tasks to complete a project can be planned and scheduled days, weeks, or months in advance.

 If you're hosting a day of meetings, a 30-minute gap between them isn't enough time to get into a deep flow.
 You end up filling the time with shallow work because you don't have the mental power to get your teeth into a big project, only to wrap up half an hour later.